finbourne/lusid-sdk-csharp/sdk/docs/CustomEntityTypesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CustomEntityTypesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CustomEntityTypesApi>();
             var createCustomEntityTypeRequest = new CreateCustomEntityTypeRequest(); // CreateCustomEntityTypeRequest | The payload containing the description of the Custom Entity Type.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // CustomEntityType result = apiInstance.CreateCustomEntityType(createCustomEntityTypeRequest, opts: opts);

                 // [EARLY ACCESS] CreateCustomEntityType: Define a new Custom Entity Type.
                 CustomEntityType result = apiInstance.CreateCustomEntityType(createCustomEntityTypeRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));